-Reopening our Preschool classrooms for the 2020-21 school year, in a way that is healthy and safe for all, is of utmost importance to us at Elmcrest.
-Over the past few weeks a Team has worked in consultation with our stakeholders to design a re-opening plan that is focused on student learning while meeting the unique needs of the children we serve.
-These plans have been developed while adhering to guidance from New York State Education Department, New York State Department of Health and New York Forward.
+Keeping our preschool classrooms open during Covid-19, in a way that is healthy and safe for all, is of utmost importance to us at Elmcrest.
+In the summer of 2020, a Team worked in consultation with our stakeholders to design a plan that is focused on student learning while meeting the unique needs of the children we serve.
+These plans were developed while adhering to guidance from New York State Education Department, New York State Department of Health and New York Forward.

 Below you will find a link to our Early Ed Center SPICE Program Plan as well as our ESM Park Hill School SPICE Program Plan.

 These documents will continue to be updated as more guidance is provided or as the health and safety situation in our community changes.

 We look forward to serving you and your child this year!
 If you have any questions or concerns at all, please contact us.